Privileged altar

 Such altars were once granted by special concession, but later became widespread: the privilege was extended by the Pope to altars in many churches and by the twentieth century any bishop could designate one altar in each church under his jurisdiction as a privileged altar (normally the main altar for daily Mass in most parish churches).
-Such altars were supposed to have a plaque or inscription nearby, "altare privilegiatum."
+Such altars were supposed to have a plaque or inscription nearby, "altare privilegiatum".

-Individual priests could, by various means, obtain a grant of a, "personal privileged altar."
+Individual priests could, by various means, obtain a grant of a, "personal privileged altar".
 This type of grant of the indulgence was not limited to a physical altar, as above, but traveled with the priest whenever, and wherever, he celebrated Mass.
-Such a privilege was automatically granted by law to cardinals and bishops, and could be obtained by priests upon request or by undertaking the, "Heroic Act of Charity," a private commitment by the priest offering to God any indulgences he merited to be applied to the most needy souls in purgatory.
+Such a privilege was automatically granted by law to cardinals and bishops, and could be obtained by priests upon request or by undertaking the, "Heroic Act of Charity", a private commitment by the priest offering to God any indulgences he merited to be applied to the most needy souls in purgatory.

+With the 1724 bull Omnium saluti of Pope Benedict XIII, a privileged altar could be permitted in every patriarchal, metropolitan or cathedral church.